Skip to main content

 Downloaded Data Format

-The downloaded dataset will include a column for each item in the constant sum question, indicating what value each participant entered.
+The downloaded dataset includes a column for each item in the constant sum question with the value each participant entered.

 CSV of constant sum data